 An estimated 1 in 3 men and women deal with neck pain at least once a year.
 While these complaints often go away on their own, neck pain lasting longer than three months could indicate an underlying issue.
-Jason Song, MD, PhD, founded Palm Tree Interventional Pain Management to bring the most innovative treatment solutions available to men and women in St. Cloud, Florida.
+Jason Song, MD, PhD, founded Palm Tree Interventional Pain Management to bring the most innovative treatment solutions available to men and women in St. Cloud, and Kissimmee, Florida.
 Whether your neck pain is acute or chronic, Dr. Song can provide relief.
 Call Palm Tree Interventional Pain Management or schedule an appointment online today.

 The seven bones at the top of your spinal column form your cervical spine, or neck region.
 These bones, called vertebrae, support the weight of your head and allow for significant movement.
 This part of your spine is also less protected than other regions, making it more susceptible to painful disorders or injury.